NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/12_Custom_Modules/01_Custom_Modules.md

     - Initiated by providing an argument_spec, a spec outlining how arguments should be provided to the module in a playbook, specifying parameters such as:
         - Type
         - Required (Boolean)
-    - module.params[’argname’] then passes the arguments into the code for usage
+    - module.params['argname'] then passes the arguments into the code for usage
     - Any other actions with the code can then follow.

 ---